MesserschmittX/ha-nicehash-excavator-monitor/README.md

   - Miner name is the name of your mining rig
   - Host address is your_mining_pc_ip_v4
   - Excavator port is the unused_port_of_your_choise
-  - The update interval is between 1 and 600 seconds (can be changed later in device configuration)
+  - The update intervals are between 1 and 3600 seconds (can be changed later in device configuration)
   - Confirm the dialog and your mining rig will be added shortly after testing the connection